-Com ponent Description (1) ወ Power light White: The computer is on.
-Blinking white: The computer is in the Sleep state.
-Wiindows 8: Off: The computer is off.
-Windows 7: Off: The computer is off or in Hibernation.
-NOTE: For select Windows 8 models, the Intel® Rapid Start Technology feature is enabled at the factory.
+Component Description (1) ψ Power light White: The computer is on.
+Blinking white: The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unneeded components.
+Off: The computer is off or in Hibernation.
+Hibernation is a power-saving state that uses the least amount of power.
+NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
 Rapid Start Technology allows your computer to resume quickly from inactivity.
-(2) 99 Hard drive light Blinking white: The hard drive is being accessed.
+(2) 8 Hard drive light Blinking white: The hard drive is being accessed.
 Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-(3) • Audio-out (headphone) jack/Audio-in (microphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, a headset, or television audio.
+(3) O Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
+This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, see the Regulatory, Safety, and Environmental Notices.
-To access the user guides in Windows 8, select the HP Support Assistant app from the Start screen, select My computer, and then select User guides.
+For additional safety information, see the Regulatory, Safety, and Environmental Notices .
+To access this guide in Windows 8, from the Start screen, type support, and then select the HP Support Assistant app.
+To access the user guides in Windows 7, select Start > Help and Support > User Guides.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
-(4) ÷ USB 2.0 port Connects an optional USB device.
-(5) Optical drive (select models only) Reads and writes (select models only) to an optical disc.

-Component Description (6) Optical drive eject button (select models only) Releases the optical drive disc tray.
+(4) ~ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(5) Optical drive (select models only) Depending on your computer model, reads an optical disc or reads and writes to an optical disc.
+(6) Optical drive eject button (select models only) Releases the optical drive disc tray.
 (7) Security cable slot Attaches an optional security cable to the computer.

-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+Component Description NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.